BruceRodrigues/screening/TravelingKnight/README.md

 **A few things to keep in mind during this exercise:**
 1. A knight cannot move outside of our board (**size n**)
 2. A knight moves in **"L"** shaped motions - 1 vertical space and 2 horizontal spaces or 2 vertical spaces and 1 horizontal space
 3. The data structures used during this exercise are totally up to you!
-Feel free to use dictionsaries, maps, list, objects, arrays at your own will, as long as the specs of the output are maintained
+Feel free to use dictionaries, maps, lists, objects, and arrays at your own will, as long as the specs of the output are maintained
 4. Concepts like time/space complexity should be accounted for during this exercise
-5. Bonus points are given for clever decisions regarding performance optimization, fast failing, and code documentation
+5. Bonus points are given for clever decisions regarding performance optimization, fast failing, code documentation, and data structure implementations
 6. For this exercise JavaScript is preferred, but if you can make a good case on why another language might be better you are free to do so :)